dszakal/autodb/README.md

     // for array of AutoRecord instances with one single query (and returns object cache version if exists)
     $arrayRecords = $autoDb->rowsArray($table, $where, $limit, $page); // limit default is 100, page defaults to 1 which returns 0-100
+    // this feature is not tested yet, beware